 I believe creative, artistic energies misplaced or misdirected are dangerous to those of us who inherently have such passionate inclinations.
 There is boundless, untapped energy and potential there, that should we choose (or become extrinsically motivated or coerced) to direct it into the abysmal, dark and voracious vacuums of common concerns, we will surely lose ourselves to it.
 That’s just the nature of who we are.
 Perhaps the best we can do is to touch it, merely glancing the surface, then abruptly turn it away, and go create something; show the world an interpretation and a perspective that examines and explores what it might mean, how it seems to feel, why it appears to even exist, and let it go.
 We must quite deliberately give it away, and move on to the next esoteric/exoteric, intrinsic/extrinsic, unconscious/conscious conundrum.
 An artist thrives on curiosity and contrast, and suffers in stagnation.

-Beyond the creative community (which doesn’t truly exist, given the nature of humanity; we’re all creators… but I digress), it can be argued that misplaced or misdirected psychological, philosophical, epistemological and ideological energies are the reasons our world is how and why it is the way it is today.
+Beyond the “creative community (which, in my view, doesn’t truly exist, given the nature of humanity; we’re all creators), it can be argued that captured, misplaced or misdirected psychological, philosophical, epistemological and ideological energies are the reasons our world is how and why it is the way it is today.
 There is likely a mathematical formula to describe this intelligently, just as there will soon be a formula that redefines the nature of reality as we know it.
+It does seem a little ridiculous to reduce the surrounding universe to math.
 What is consciousness?
 What is space?
 What is time?
 Is there really such a thing as spacetime?

-If it’s true that there are over 7.7 billion perspectives about what life is meant to be, what’s important and what would be the best way to live, there might never be a time when we can achieve a significant enough consensus that allows for a realistic solution to a happy planet.
+If it’s true that there are over 7.7 billion perspectives on what life is meant to be — what is important, and what would be the best way to live — there may never be a time when we can achieve a significant enough consensus that allows for a realistic solution to creating a happy planet.